All winning political campaigns share three things in common. They are easy to remember because each of these elements begins with the letter M.

-If you want to win your election, you must keep these three elements — the 3 Important M’s — in constant focus.
+If you want to win an election, you must keep these three things in constant focus in your mind.

 Message

-Your winning message is absolutely the most important aspect of your campaign.
+A winning message is absolutely the most important part of a successful political campaign.

 Without a simple and clear message that connects with voters you’re probably going to lose.

-Too many candidates think that if they put up signs everywhere and get loads of endorsements from local leaders and mucky mucks that they will be a shoe in for office.
+Too many candidates believe if they put up signs everywhere and get loads of endorsements from local leaders and special interest groups that they will be a shoe in for office.

 Wrong.
 Those candidates lose far more often than they win.